junimo-maithili/tamagotchi/README.md

 To download the project and run it locally, you need to:

-Clone the repository.
+1. Clone the repository
-Install the dependencies (npm install).
+2. Install the dependencies (npm install).
-Build the extension (npm run build).
+3. Build the extension (npm run build).
 This will make a folder titled "build".
-Add it to Google Chrome by going to chrome://extensions/, then enable Developer Mode and click "Load unpacked".
+4. Add it to Google Chrome by going to chrome://extensions/, then enable Developer Mode and click "Load unpacked".
 Click the "build" folder and upload it.